Why Korea Air Freight is a Must for K-Merch & Skincare

 • Delivery to your warehouse anywhere in PH

-We also give you a complete landed cost estimate before you book.
-So there are no surprise bills.
-One quick warning, though.
+One honest warning.
 Don’t split a big order into multiple ₱10,000 parcels to slip under the de minimis line (CAO 02-2016).
 The BOC calls this an Audit Trap.
-Its Post-Clearance Audit (CAO 01-2019) can review your records for up to three years after release.
-Get flagged for undervaluation, and the CMTA surcharges dwarf whatever duty you tried to save.
+Its Post-Clearance Audit (CAO 01-2019) can review your records for up to three years after release — and if you’re flagged for undervaluation, the CMTA surcharges dwarf whatever duty you tried to dodge.
+Play it straight; it’s cheaper.

 HBK Global Trading delivery van bringing cleared Korea air freight Korean skincare to Filipino reseller